drsm79/drsm79.github.com/_posts/2020-11-06-Office_music_with_Mopidy.md

 > Mopidy plays music from local disk, Spotify, SoundCloud, TuneIn, and more.
 You can edit the playlist from any phone, tablet, or computer using a variety of MPD and web clients

 The pi is a great piece of kit, and Mopidy is a nicely written bit of software that's easily installed and configured.
 It means I can line up tracks, "discover" them etc. and just have a nice stream of music coming into my earholes.
+I have vague hopes of plumbing in [Audiotarky](https://audiotarky.com) one day.

 I've had to prod Alsa a few times, it seems a recent update (or possibly me plugging something in differently) has made the soundcard device move around a bit.
 Not to worry, this can be configured in `/etc/asound.conf`.